pranscript/ETH-NFT-Twitter-sales-bot/README.md

 This code is licensed under the [ISC License](https://choosealicense.com/licenses/isc/).

 Please include proper attribution to my original repo if you fork, modify or utilize this repo in any way.
 Thank you!

-## Contact to deploy

-[pran_eth](https://twitter.com/pran_eth) - Though the deployment is straightforward, if you need help then you can contact me on my twitter.

 ## Donations